Sablefish (Black cod)

 Although commonly called “black cod”, this fish is not actually in the cod family, it is one of only two species in its own family!

-- Also known as black cod, butterfish.
+- Also known as black cod or butterfish.

-- Superficially resembles members of the cod family (Gadidae) but is not related.
+- Superficially resembles members of the cod family (Gadidae), but is not related.

-- Long; dark gray to black on upper half of body, lighter gray on the lower half[ 1].
+- Long and is dark gray to black on the upper half of its body, lighter gray on the lower half.

-- Has separate dorsal fins; these are used to tell it apart from its relative skilfish
+- Has separate dorsal fins; these are used to tell it apart from its relative skilfish.

 - Can grow up to 1 m (3 ft) and weigh up to 25 kg (55 lb).

-- There are two populations in eastern Pacific, Northern and Southern
+- There are two populations in eastern Pacific, Northern and Southern.

-- Also found in the western north Pacific.
+- Found in the western north Pacific.

-- Spawning and early egg development occurs in deeper water
+- Spawning and early egg development occurs in deeper water.

-- Hatched larvae swim to surface waters to feed on small zooplankton
+- Hatched larvae swim to surface waters to feed on small zooplankton.

-- Fully mature around ages 5-7 yr [1,3]
+- Sablefish is fully mature around ages 5-7 years.

-- Lives on the ocean bottom at depths 200 m (650) feet and deeper.
+- This fish lives on the ocean bottom at depths 200 m (650) feet and deeper.

-- Some found down to 3000 m (9800 ft)
+- Some found down to 3000 m (9800 ft).

 - Smaller juvenile fish live near the surface close to the coast.

-- Year-round with lower catch limits during the winter months (spawning season)
+- Year-round with lower catch limits during the winter months (spawning season).